-- To bring the telescope crosshairs into sharp focus, aim the telescope at a blank area, such as a piece of paper.
-Look through the telescope and adjust the smaller knurled ring of the eyepiece until the crosshairs are in sharp focus. - To check for parallax, sight the telescope at the target image.
+To bring the telescope crosshairs into sharp focus, aim the

+- The eyepiece until the crosshairs are in sharp focus, and the eyepiece until the crosshairs are in sharp focus. - To check for parallax, sight the telescope at the target image.
 Rotate the focusing ring (largest ring between the eyepiece and the telescope body) to bring the target image into sharp focus on the crosshairs.
 Move your eye vertically and laterally to see if the target image moves relative to the crosshairs.
 Readjust the eyepiece if relative movement is detected.